vsrinivas/fuchsia/bin/netconnector/README.md

 cross-device scenarios.
 It has two responsibilities:

 - To serve, in LAN scope, as a rendezvous between services and the clients that want to use those services.
-- To provide mx::channel forwarding so that clients and services can communicate using channels.
+- To provide zx::channel forwarding so that clients and services can communicate using channels.

 In addition, NetConnector hosts an mDNS implementation, which it uses to enumerate Fuchsia devices on the LAN and which it offers as a separate service.